meta-company/makex/documents/source/workspaces.md

 Workspaces define the roots or boundaries of projects or a repository.

-Workspaces use the special `//` prefix marker in paths to refer to tasks consistently in a workspace without having to use relative paths (e.g the double dot marker (`..`)) or other mechanisms.
+Workspaces use the special `//` prefix marker in paths to refer to Tasks consistently in a workspace without having to use relative paths (e.g the double dot marker (`..`)) or other mechanisms.

 Tasks can not reach out of their Workspace for dependencies (for example, using `//..`).
 For that matter, the double dot path traversal operator is disabled entirely in Makex Paths.

 Usage of Workspaces is not required.
 If the Workspace is not defined, the root of the filesystem of the current working directory will be used as the Workspace.
+In this circumstance. the workspace prefix `//` shall mean the root directory.

 Defining a Workspace is highly recommended.